 IT’S A BEST BUY BECAUSE:

-The Pacifica puts Chrysler back on top of the minivan segment by offering class-leading horsepower and fuel economy, excellent road manners and ride quality, and an unmatched array of family-friendly features … all wrapped up in a surprisingly stylish package.
+The Pacifica offers class-leading horsepower and fuel economy, excellent road manners and ride quality, and an unmatched array of family-friendly features … all wrapped up in a stylish package.

 The standard Stow ‘n Go collapsible second-row seats give up fore-and-aft adjustability and a bit of cushiness in exchange for their fold-into-the-floor versatility.

-A plug-in hybrid version of the Pacifica—with an estimated electric-only driving range of 30 miles and a city EPA rating of 80 MPGe—is set to go on sale as a mid-2017 model.
+The plug-in hybrid version of the Pacifica is the only hybrid minivan on the market; it boasts an estimated electric-only driving range of 30 miles and a city EPA rating of 80 MPGe.

 WHAT IS IT?

-The Pacifica is Chrysler’s new-for-2017 minivan.
-It offers seating for seven or eight and is available in five trim levels: LX, Touring, Touring-L, Touring-L Plus, and Limited.
-The lone powertrain is a 287-horsepower 3.6-liter V6 paired with a 9-speed automatic transmission.
-(The Pacifica Hybrid will use the same 3.6 V6, mated to a dual-motor electrically variable transmission.)
-Chrysler’s class-exclusive Stow ‘n Go seats now offer “East Tilt” access to the third row (even with an empty child seat installed) and feature Stow ‘n Go Assist, which powers the front seat forward at the touch of a button for easier floor-bin access.
-The third-row seats fold to the floor and the Limited model offers a power-folding feature.
+The Pacifica is Chrysler’s minivan; it was introduced as a 2017 model that replaced the outgoing Chrysler Town and Country.
+Pacifica offers seating for seven or eight and is available in six trim levels: L, LX, Touring, Touring-L, Touring-L Plus, and Limited.
+“Regular” Pacificas are powered by a 287-horsepower 3.6-liter V6 paired with a 9-speed automatic transmission.
+The Pacifica Hybrid uses the same 3.6 V6 mated to a dual-motor electrically variable transmission.
+Chrysler’s class-exclusive Stow ‘n Go second-row seats offer “Easy Tilt” access to the third row (even with an empty child seat installed) and feature Stow ‘n Go Assist, which powers the front seat forward at the touch of a button for easier floor-bin access.
+(The Stow ‘n Go second row is not available on Pacifica Hybrid.)
+The third-row seats fold to the floor and Limited models offer a power-folding feature.
 Other available features include a Stow ‘n Vac integrated vacuum system; tri-pane panoramic sunroof; hands-free power liftgate and power-sliding side doors; and a dual-screen rear-seat entertainment system with wireless headphones, remotes, and aux/USB/HDMI input jacks.
-Available safety features include forward collision warning with autonomous braking, lane-departure warning, blind-spot monitor, and a 360-degree surround-view camera..
+Available safety features include forward collision warning and mitigation, lane-departure warning, blind-spot monitor, and a 360-degree surround-view camera.

 The Pacifica is EPA-rated at 18 mpg city/28 mpg highway/22 mpg combined.
-In Consumer Guide® testing, a Limited model averaged 25.2 mpg in about 85-percent highway driving.
+The Pacifica Hybrid is rated at 32 mpg combined and 84 MPGe, with an estimated all-electric driving range of 33 miles.
+In Consumer Guide® testing, a Pacifica Limited model averaged 25.2 mpg in about 85-percent highway driving.
+A Pacifica Hybrid Limited averaged 35.9 mpg in 75-percent highway driving and displayed all-electric driving ranges of around 35 miles (achieved in ideal temperatures in the 50-60-degree range).

 VALUE IN CLASS